socketio/socket.io/README.md

 #### Events

 - `poll`: emitted by polling transports upon starting a new request
+- `pollComplete`: emitted by polling transports upon completing a request
 - `drain`: emitted by polling transports upon a buffer drain

 ## Flash transport